Serious bacterial infections

 In Europe, hospital infections cause 37,000 deaths and contribute to an additional 110,000 deaths every year; in the US they are responsible for 98,000 deaths every year.
 In low- and middle-income countries, where surveillance less data is available, indicators paint a grim picture.
 Infections associated with ventilators and catheters in low resource countries are up to 13 times higher than in the United States.
 The rate of hospital infections among newborns in low-income countries is up to 20 times higher than in high-income countries.

 Drug resistance makes these infections more difficult to treat.
 In turn, surgical procedures and chemotherapy carry greater risk.
-Between 39% and 51% of bacteria causing surgical site infections, and 27% causing infections after chemotherapy, are now resistant to commonly used antibiotics.
+In the USA, between 39% and 51% of bacteria causing surgical site infections, and 27% causing infections after chemotherapy, are now resistant to commonly used antibiotics.

 Addressing serious bacterial infections